How do I place my Cal Grant on hold?

 How do I renew my Cal Grant?

 To renew your Cal Grant, you must complete and file a Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA) for the upcoming academic year, available October 1st.
 As a renewal student, it is not necessary for you to submit a GPA verification form.
 Once your grant is renewed, you will be able to view your information for the new academic year on WebGrants for Students.
 This information is usually available by late July when renewals occur.

 Your school will notify you of your award amount if you are eligible for payment.
 Prior to disbursing Cal Grant payments, the school is responsible for validating your eligibility to receive the award.
 If the school determines that you are not eligible, they have the authority to withdraw the award.
 It is recommended that you contact your financial aid office to ensure that your grant is renewed.
 Students must have 10 percent or more of remaining eligibility to renew a Cal Grant award.

 How do I make a school change?

 After you have been awarded a Cal Grant, you can update your school of attendance online on WebGrants for Students (WGS).
-Please ensure that you are using a Windows based desktop computer and the Internet Explorer browser for best results.
-Other browsers such as Google Chrome and Mozilla Firefox have not been found to be compatible.
-Mac Computers, Tablets, and smartphones are also not recommended to use to log in to WGS.
+Please ensure that you are using a Windows based desktop computer and the most updated version of Internet Explorer or Mozilla Firefox browser for best results.
+Other browsers such as Google Chrome and Microsoft Edge have not been found to be compatible with our website.
+Mac Computers, tablets, and smartphones are also not recommended to use to log in to WGS.

 Renewal students will not be able to make a school change until they have been awarded.
 Updates to renewal awards will be posted in late July.
 You cannot update your school prior to being awarded.